Smile-SA/gdpr-dump/docs/02-configuration.md

 ## Tables to Truncate

-You can specify tables to include without any data (no insert query):
+You can specify tables to include without any data (no insert query).

 ```yaml
 tables: